Deir Atiyah: Main sights

-Civil War
+Syrian Civil War

 Deir Atiyah was affected by the Syrian civil war, like any Syrian town and city in Damascus suburbs.
 It underwent multiple attacks from both the Syrian Armed Forces, and opposition groups.
-The major impact was in 2013 and 2014.
+Among these was a car bomb that detonated outside a police station on 14 July 2013.
+Thirteen people, including ten police officers, were killed in the attack.
+The Al-Nusra Front was suspected by Syrian officials to be the perpetrators, but no group ever claimed responsibility for the attack.
+Syrian rebels captured the town in late November 2013, but it was retaken by the Syrian government within a week.